IT’S NO LONGER A MAN’S WORLD! 08/03/2019

 A student presentation followed acknowledging some of the great women who have gone before us; names such as Anne Frank, German born Jewish diarist who suffered life in hiding during the war who had said ‘in spite of everything I still believe that people are good at heart’ and Afghan poet and role model, Rabia Balkhi.
 Next up was Madam Mayor of Harrow, Kareema Marikar, Sri Lankan born Muslim female, who recalled having once been homeless after her arrival in the UK many years ago.
 Life had been far from easy and she had suffered domestic violence, been a single mother to three wonderful children and was delighted to have remained positive, built a life, studied in the care sector to become a mental health professional and was proud to achieve first citizen status in Harrow.
 Madam Mayor shared her respect for her mother; her ideal female role model in the world had been Mother Teresa due to the humble way she had lived and served the community.

-Dr Huma Shah of Coventry University delivered an intriguing presentation on her work at the university which included exciting initiatives in Artificial Intelligence such as leading driverless vehicles research and working with Uber on flying taxis!
+Dr Huma Shah of Coventry University shared an insight into the intriguing Institute's research which included exciting initiatives in Artificial Intelligence such as driverless vehicles research and working with Uber on flying taxis!
 Microsoft had undertaken a study across Europe to ascertain why there were not many females in STEM and results had clearly shown an impact from the lack of female role models.
 The movie, Hidden figures, had highlighted a role for female scientists.
 Dr Huma finished with a motivational quote for all the young females present from British author and 2007 Nobel prize winner, Doris Lessing (2007); “whatever you’re meant to do, do it now”.

 A brief video featuring Stanmore College staff (men too!) and students sharing their views on how women can perform just as well as men in the working world followed after which Helen Abari, Ambassador for Accounting in 64 countries worldwide, was introduced to all present.
 Helen’s journey had started in Lagos, Nigeria.
 She had married young, immigrated to the UK, worked in strenuous low paid jobs while studying to improve life chances and had six children.
 In 2016, Helen had been awarded IAB International Association of Bookkeeping Honorary membership and won numerous awards since then including IAB Tutor of the Year at the House of Commons.
 Helen was now also a teacher at Stanmore College and had set up her own practice and her advice was to persevere despite the many challenges women face.